Provo, Utah: Top employers

 According to Provo's 2019 Comprehensive Annual Financial Report, the top employers in the city were:

 Arts and culture

 Annual cultural events

 Every July, Provo hosts America's Freedom Festival at Provo which includes the Stadium of Fire at BYU.
 It is held in LaVell Edwards Stadium, home to BYU's NCAA football team.
-The Independence Day festivities are popular among residents and have featured such notable figures as Bob Hope, David Hasselhoff, Reba McEntire, Mandy Moore, Huey Lewis and the News, Toby Keith, Sean Hannity, Fred Willard, and Taylor Hicks.
+The Independence Day festivities are popular among residents and have featured such notable figures as Bob Hope, David Hasselhoff, Reba McEntire, Kelly Clarkson, Mandy Moore, Huey Lewis and the News, Toby Keith, Sean Hannity, Glenn Beck, Fred Willard, and Taylor Hicks.
 In 2015, the event included performances by Journey and Olivia Holt, and was hosted by television personality Montel Williams.

 Provo has two other large festivals each fall.
 Festival Latinoamericano is an annual family-oriented Labor Day weekend event in downtown Provo that offers the community a taste of the region's Hispanic culture through ethnic food, vendors, and performances.

 The city has hosted an annual LGBT Provo Pride Festival since 2013.